mantorok1/homebridge-rinnai-touch-plugin/README.md

 * Due to the lag between sending a command to the module and it correctly reflecting that command in it's status there may be a short delay of a few seconds before the Home app shows the correct values. eg. When switching from HEAT to COOL mode some details such as the desired temperature will take a few seconds before the current value is shown.
 * If the number of zones is different between the `Heat` and `Cool` modes the Zone Switches are dynamically added or removed as necessary.
 The downside of this is that you will loose any changes you made to the accessory (eg. name).
 * If the WiFi module does not supply a current temperature then the temperature will display as zero in the Thermostat/Heater Cooler accessory.
 I would have prefered it showed as blank but couldn't find a way to do it.
 This appears to be a limitation of the service within Homebridge.
 * The WiFi module will close the TCP connection after 5 minutes of inactivity.
-If the connection timeout is set to never (ie. -1) the plugin will attempt to automatically reconnect.
+If the connection timeout is set to never (ie. `-1`) the plugin will attempt to automatically reconnect.
+* The 'Heater Cooler' accessory is not currently supported by Home Assistant.
+See https://github.com/home-assistant/core/issues/30384